Why Do We Plot Functions in Data Science?

-2. Types of Functions and Their Uses
+Types of Functions and Their Uses in Data Science

 Common functions used in data science include:

-3. Plotting Different Types of Functions
+Plotting Different Types of Functions in Data Science

-A. Plotting a Linear Function
+A) Plotting a Linear Function

 Linear functions are straightforward and represented by the equation y=mx+b, where m is the slope and b is the intercept.